Ladyva

-Ladyva (born Vanessa Sabrina Gnaegi; also known as Vanessa G; born 8 December 1988) is a Swiss musician, boogie woogie, blues and jazz pianist, singer and composer.
+Ladyva (born Vanessa Sabrina Gnaegi; formerly known as Vanessa G; born 8 December 1988) is a Swiss musician, boogie woogie, blues and jazz pianist, singer and composer.

 Musical career

 Ladyva started playing the piano when she was 14.
 She was inspired by the music of the great masters of boogie woogie.
 Two years later she began performing, together with her brother Pascal Silva.
+In 2009, Ladyva released her first album Vanessa G – The Boogie Woogie Lady.
 In 2014, Ladyva appeared at several boogie woogie festivals in Germany.

 Ladyva was invited to perform at Jerry Lee Lewis' 80th Birthday/Farewell U.K. Tour at the London Palladium and the Clyde Auditorium in Glasgow in September 2015.
 On 16 October 2015 she performed live on The Late Late Show on RTÉ One in Ireland.
 In November she toured through Europe, appearing on TV shows in Bulgaria, including Slavi's Show and the election of Miss Bulgaria.
 In London (Boisdale, Canary Wharf) she performed at the 'Cigar Awards' with guests including Burt Reynolds and Jonathan Ross.

-In May 2016, she was invited to perform at the Boogie Woogie & Blues Spectacular hosted by Jools Holland with other boogie woogie pianists such as Axel Zwingenberger and Ben Waters, and stride pianist Neville Dickie.
+In May 2016, she was invited to perform at the Boogie Woogie & Blues Spectacular hosted by Jools Holland.
 On 12 December she performed again at the Cigar Awards 2016 with guests including Charlie Sheen and Kelsey Grammer.

-In 2016 performances at festivals in Switzerland and abroad (France, Spain, Germany) followed, together with Silvan Zingg.
+In 2016, performances at festivals in Switzerland and abroad (France, Spain, Germany) followed, together with Silvan Zingg.
 At the International Boogie Woogie Festival in Lugano, they presented their first joint four-handed CD "Beloved Boogie Woogie" on 22 April 2017.

-In August 2017 and 2022 she was invited to perform at the world's biggest Boogie Woogie Festival at Laroquebrou in France.
+In August 2017 and 2022, she was invited to perform at the world's biggest Boogie Woogie Festival at Laroquebrou in France.
+She also attended lots of Jazz & Boogie-Festivals all around the globe.